SAdrianW/QuackNotes/README.md

 All of these function would have simply sorted in an ascending or desending manner based on the selected parameter.

-A seemigly simple feature that eluded me until it was too late to deal with was a confirmation pop-up or message for deleting a note.
+Confirm: A seemigly simple feature that eluded me until it was too late to deal with was a confirmation pop-up or message for deleting a note.

-Something that was supposed to be a part of practicing my pure CSS was making sure the site was properly responsive to mobile design and screen sizes.
+Responsive: Something that was supposed to be a part of practicing my pure CSS was making sure the site was properly responsive to mobile design and screen sizes.
 I think one of the things that I failed to realise earlier on was that just using reactive units, I think that's what they are called, like vmin or rem is not enough to make a website properly responsive.
 Next time I will aim to address this earlier in the design process, by adhering to mobile-first design philosophies.

+Search: Within either the same menu or similar on to the sort function would be a search bar to find a certain word and have all notes with that word dispay on the page.

 #### And to end on a high note...